zsofiaKad/AnalyticsPortfolio/README.md

 ## 🔍 Why This Portfolio?
 This repository showcases not only the skills and knowledge I have acquired but also provides practical examples of how these skills are applied.
 It serves as a resource for anyone interested in understanding the depth of my expertise in data analytics and offers step-by-step analyses for new learners.

+## 🌍 Language
+Spanglish: You will find content in English and Spanish.

 ## 📬 Get in Touch
 If you have any questions, feedback, or just want to connect, feel free to reach out to me through GitHub.
 I’m always happy to share ideas, collaborate, and grow within this amazing field of technology.